EL-Lefebvre/Netflix-Mockup/README.md

 ## CONCEPT

-This is project is a mockup of the streaming platform Netflix.
-We'll be using React, Redux, Material UI, MongoDB, Mongoose and NodeJs.
-Eventually, I would like to deploy this project on Netlify and Heroku to have a fully functioning website.
+This is project is a mockup of the streaming platform Netflix using React,Typescript, Material UI, NodeJs and the MovieDB API.
+Eventually, I would like to deploy this project on Netlify to have a fully functioning website.

 Basically, just like Netflix, this project will list in a carousel format the different categories of movies and a suggestion of random movies at the